CDT Day 50: Taylor Mountain saddle to Poison Creek saddle – Sunset Teton Camp to Squeaky Elk, Black Wolf Camp

 The trail surprised us by turning into dirt road.
 Boy Scouts ate delicious smelling pizza, ATVs kicked up clouds of dust.
 We marched on.
 Clouds kept it cool.

 We went up and over some big lumps of pasture, the Centennial Range receding behind us.
-On the final ‘over’, we surprised a herd of elk, who made noises like squeaky toys as then rumbled away.
+On the final ‘over’, we surprised a herd of elk, who made noises like squeaky toys as they rumbled away.
 The sunset wowed me with a laser beam of pink light shortly before we found a place to camp at the edge of a wide meadow.
 Couscous again?
 Too tired to care.